-The muscular tube that stretches from the lower end of the stomach to the anus is called intestine.
+The muscular tube that stretches from the lower end of the stomach to the anus is called the intestine.
 It is also known as the bowel or bowels.
 Further, the intestine is divided into the small intestine and large intestine.
 Although both these intestines are interconnected, they can be differentiated in many ways.
-In this article, we discuss about the difference between the small intestine and large intestine.
+In this article, we shall discuss the difference between the small intestine and large intestine.

 Given below are the differences between the large intestine and small intestine.